-The 90s gave us more than Spice Girls, scrunchies and acid-washed jeans…it also dawned the Information Age, which became a little more than a trend.
+The 90s gave us more than DVDs, denim on denim and GameBoy Color…it also dawned the Information Age, which became a little more than a trend.
 The Information Age, or the Digital Age, began with the widespread use of the internet, leading to a new way of learning and consuming information.
 Adapting to new technology, schools and businesses began using Learning Management Systems as training tools.

 What is LMS and what function does it serve?

 A learning management system (LMS) is most commonly used as software to deploy and track online training initiatives.
-Originally consisting of stale PowerPoint presentations or dry lecture recordings, LMS platforms have come a long way…well, at least most of them.
-Some schools and businesses are still using out-of-date systems and this needs to change.
-Unlike scrunchies, boring teaching methods are not making a comeback.
+Originally consisting of PowerPoint presentations or lecture recordings, LMS platforms have increasingly become a key tool for companies or schools.
+But…some of their methods for conveying information have not increasingly improved.
+Some schools and businesses are still using out-of-date systems which nearly defeats the purpose of using an LMS platform in the first place.

-The main objective of an LMS, aside from training your employees to be superstars, is to keep the LMS user interested, entertained, and retaining the information presented.
-Using decade-old methods seems silly (not as silly as UFO pants, but silly nonetheless).
+The main objective of an LMS, aside from training your employees to reach their full potential, is to keep the LMS user interested, entertained, and retaining the information presented.
+Using solely decade-old methods like PowerPoint or long video segments not only shows your audience that you aren’t “keeping with the times”, but it will also inhibit the actual learning and retaining of information.
 In addition to embracing new LMS technology and platforms, there are many ways you can spice up LMS user experiences.

 Ways to increase LMS user engagement